 Stacey and I met the talented designer last November, and we were instantly intrigued by her innate ability and passion to create clothing truly with, and inspired by nature.
 Becca Taylor, 21, was born and raised in Edmonton and is a recent graduate of the Alberta College of Art and Design in Calgary, Alberta, majoring in Fibre.
 We were rejoined with Becca today as we wanted to share her artist tale and designs with our Pleasury Readers.

 Our scheduled appointment with Becca was for 1pm today.
 True to Pleasury style, we show up ten minutes late (in our defense, it is a very snowy Saturday in Edmonton, so roads were slick!)
 Becca and her lovely dog, Neche, greeted us at the door.
 After shaking the snow off of our boots, we entered her charming home and gathered in the living room.
 The walls were covered in various Aboriginal art and paintings and the home exuded peace and tranquility.
 A candle was burning in the living room and shared its aroma of what I smelt was rose, patchouli, and lavender.
-Splendid
+Splendid.

 Becca prepared us some chai green tea and we perused through her sketch book.
 As Stacey and I admired her Regalia pencil sketches (the traditional dance clothing and ornamentation that aboriginal people wear when they dance), Becca shared with us some family history and that her next venture will be with her sister designing mukluks.
 I admired the graciousness and humbleness with which Becca spoke of her passion for textiles and design.
 Already a professional artist in the making!